VertigoOne1/securia/registry/README.md

 # Local Docker registry

-Running containers requires a registry, this installs one in the cluster.
+Running containers requires a registry, this installs one in the cluster on my laptop.

 https://github.com/twuni/docker-registry.helm